Make sure your children brush for TWO minutes, TWO times a day

 How Do I Prevent Cavities?

 Good oral hygiene removes bacteria and the leftover food particles that combine to create cavities.
 For infants, use a wet gauze or clean washcloth to wipe the plaque from teeth and gums.
 Avoid putting your child to bed with a bottle filled with anything other than water.
-See “Baby Bottle Tooth Decay” for more information.
+See “Early Dental Caries” for more information.

-The American Academy of Pediatric Dentistry recommends visits every six months to the pediatric dentist, beginning at your child’s first birthday.
+The American Academy of Pediatric Dentistry recommends visits to the pediatric dentist every six months, beginning on your child’s first birthday.
 Routine visits will start your child on a lifetime of good dental health.

 Seal Out Decay